 A Self-Managed Superannuation Fund (SMSF) is the same as a public offer or industry superannuation fund in that its purpose is to financially provide for the retirement of its members.
 However, an SMSF provides a much greater level of control over the investment of the trust fund and can deliver potential cost savings if the members of the SMSF become actively engaged in the management of their own super.

-An SMSF may have 1, 2, 3 or 4 members.
-If you need to establish a superannuation fund with more than 4 members, the options are:
+An SMSF may have from 1 to 6 members.
+If you need to establish a superannuation fund with more than 6 members, the options are:

 - establish more than one SMSFs, or